MS in Information and Cybersecurity Master's Degree: FAQs

 Yes.
 The program is intended to serve professionals with programming and computer science experience acquired either during their professional career or by having at least an undergraduate computer science minor.

-The degree is awarded as a Professional Master of Science in Computer Science with a concentration in Information Security for Computing Professionals.
+The degree is awarded as a Professional Master of Science in Computer Science with a concentration in Information and Cybersecurity.
 This concentration will be marked in the student’s transcript.

 Direct financial support from the online Professional Master's Degree program is not available.
 However, students can contact the Division of Financial Aid (DFA) to discuss federal loan programs and other lending opportunities.
 Students interested in financial assistance should call the DFA at (765) 494-5050, or submit a question online through the DFA’s contact form.